 When are flat feet normal?

-- Normal in babies and toddlers, usually resolves by 6 years of age as the longitudinal arch develops.
+- Normal in babies and toddlers, usually resolving by 6 years of age as the longitudinal arch develops.

-- They persist in at least 10% of children, commonly are found with other features of hypermobility and are often familial (check parents feet !!).
+- They persist in at least 10% of children, are commonly associated with other features of hypermobility, and are often familial (check parents' feet !).

 - Physiotherapists, orthotists and podiatrists may provide exercises and insoles if problems persist.

-Photo: Flat feet in a healthy 4 year old - normal arches form when standing on tip toe - ie mobile flat feet.
+Photo: Flat feet in a healthy 4 year old - which normalize and demonstrate an appropriate arch when standing on tip-toe.
+This normal variant is called mobile flat feet (or flexible flat feet).